List of non-coherent units of measurement: Dog year

 In fact, the aging of a dog varies by breed (larger breeds tend to have shorter lifespans than small and medium-sized breeds); dogs also develop faster and have longer adulthoods relative to their total life span than humans.
 Most dogs are sexually mature by 1 year old, which corresponds to perhaps 13 years old in humans.
 Giant dog breeds and bulldogs tend to have the strongest linear correspondence to human aging, with longer adolescences and shorter overall lifespans; such breeds typically age about nine times as fast as humans throughout their lives.

 Galactic year

-The galactic year, GY, is the time it takes the solar system to revolve once around the galactic core, approximately 250 million years (megaannum or "Ma").
+The galactic year, GY, is the time it takes the Solar System to revolve once around the galactic core, approximately 250 million years (megaannum or "Ma").
 It is a convenient unit for long-term measurements.
 For example, oceans appeared on Earth after 4 GY, life is detectable at 5 GY, and multicellular organisms first appeared at 15 GY.
-The age of the Earth is estimated at about 20 GY.
+The age of the Earth is estimated at 20 GY.
 This use of GY is not to be confused with Gyr for gigayear or Gy for Gray (unit).

-KerMetric time

-KerMetric time is a concept that divides the day into 100 equal parts called Kermits.
-Each Kermit is equivalent to 14.4 minutes.
-More precise time can be counted by dividing by 1000 or even 10000.
-The name Kermit came from a combination of the surname of the president of the National Research Council in 1983 (Dr. Larkin Kerwin) with the word "metric".
-The original working model of KerMetric time as conceived by W. Thayer of NRC was assembled by the designated Clock Construction Team of John Phillips, Ron Hawkins, Les Moore and Willie Thayer in 1983.